 It will then imperative to go with him to an office in the province in question.
 Over there at the licensing office, you will explain (with your finest English of the coup, or if the seller and friendly it will do it for you), that you will have the vehicle plated in Quebec.
 The person in the office will then record the request and make a transfer file with a temporary registration.

 In Ontario, you will pay this approach around $ 20 CAD.
 That's it for here, you're going to have a temporary plate (usually 10 days), which will allow you to return to Quebec.
 In these ten days, you are going to have to do do a mechanical inspection of the vehicle (CA $ 120 even if it's a trailer like us).
-Just make an appointment at an approved center and go there on D-Day.
-If everything is ok, you will have your sesame, otherwise you will have to carry out the repairs requested and go back to the inspection.
+Just make an appointment at an authorized center and go there on the day.
+If everything is ok, you will have your sesame, otherwise it will perform the repairs requested and return to inspection.
 Why this inspection?
-Because even if you are in Canada, it is as if the vehicle was imported even if it is from one province to another…
+Because even though you are in Canada, it's as if the vehicle was imported even if it's from one province to another ...

 Once this famous inspection in your pocket you can go to the SAAQ with all documents (temporary plate, transfer paper from previous province, mechanical inspection, passport, driver's license) and the approach will be the same as before ...